sfb103/simple-k8s-guacamole/README.md

 ```
 **Note**, The guacamole web-client is currently explosed through a cluster nodePort: 9080

-Once each guacamole container is ready on the cluster, you can navigate to the web-client using the node-port specified above.
+Once each guacamole pod is ready on the cluster, you can navigate to the web-client using the node-port specified above.
 Once the web-client is accessed, follow the documentation on the [Appache Guacamole](https://guacamole.apache.org/) site to setup new users and connections.